Can You Play Risk With 2 Players? | Solved And Explained!

 Each player now has their own deck and this consists of 8 cards which then determine how you play your turns.

 It is a great game that builds on Risk and plays really nicely with 2 players.
 In my opinion this is much better for 2 players than the original Risk.
-You can check out the price for Risk: Europe on Amazon here.
+You can check out Risk: Europe at Amazon here.

 Risk: Game of Thrones